icebarf/ranhya.github.io.old/content/posts/persona-5-royal.md

 All in all the difficulty isn’t really an issue as the game isn’t meant to be the most difficult.
 I heard that the original is harder.
 Part of what makes it harder is that you get kicked out of the palace when you reach 100% on the security gauge so you have to be careful of that and it can ruin your 1 day run.
 Royal doesn’t have this so reaching 100% security gauge will do nothing more than increase the amount of enemies you fight.

+## The Soundtrack
+Persona 5 Royal has one of my favorite soundtracks in any game and I still listen to songs from it regularly.
+It’s an amazing soundtrack that fits the vibe of the game perfectly and adds so much charm to the game it’s absolutely amazing.
+During battles I was just singing along having the time of my life listening to the songs.
+And near the end of the first semester the main boss theme changes and hearing it for the first time while fighting these cool-ass bosses was so awesome.

+Beneath the Mask is an amazing song that fits the night Tokyo vibe and the theme of the game a lot, and the rain version without the lyrics is just *chefs kiss*, the cherry on top.

+Oh yeah speaking of the rain + Beneath the Mask is such a calming combo the very first time I played the game when I was no-lifeing it, I would just fall asleep with the game in the background on a rainy day.

 #### Related Articles
 [Persona 5 Royal: Tips for All Confidants MAX](https://ranhya.github.io/posts/p5r-tips/)